 Road debris, weather conditions, and other factors may lead to single-bike accidents, which are accidents that do not involve other vehicles.
 The police report usually puts the blame on the biker for these accidents even if the biker is not truly at fault.
 Dangerous road conditions can easily lead to a wrecked motorcycle or bicycle.
 Examples include grease spills, motor oil, loose or broken pavement and uneven surfaces.
 Pot holes are another serious hazard to bikers.
 Many of these hazards are difficult to see until avoiding them is nearly impossible.
 Chains and ropes drawn across trails can also lead to bike accidents.
 Some property owners put up barriers in the form of chains or ropes when they do not want bikers to ride on their land.
 Bikers often do not see these obstacles until it is too late, resulting in a wrecked motorcycle or bike and the potential for serious injury.
 Property owners who do not want bikes on their land must mark trails to warn bikers about any obstructions.

 Contact a Motorcycle Accident Lawyer for Help With Various Kinds of Accidents

-If you have been involved in an accident involving a bike, contact the Law Offices of Loren Scott Etengoff at (360) 693-2919 for a consultation.
+If you have been involved in an accident involving a bike, contact the Etengoff Pak Law Group at (360) 693-2919 for a consultation.
 A lawyer may provide representation for you, which may lead to compensation for damages such as pain and suffering and medical expenses.
 A lawyer who has experience handling cases involving these kinds of accidents may become an important ally.